 Notes on ingredients

 As with so many of my recipes lately, the key ingredient is cassava flour and my favorite brand is Otto’s Cassava Flour.
 Happily, this is becoming easier and easier to find – I can even buy it in my local Wegman’s grocery store (hint: it’s with the other “healthy” flours, not in the gluten free section).
-You can also order directly from the manufacturer on their website (I find that this is usually the best price) or from other online retailers, such as Amazon and Barefoot Provisions.
+You can also order directly from the manufacturer on their website (I find that this is usually the best price) or from other online retailers, such as Amazon and ShopAIP.

 I used lard that I rendered at home from pork I get from our local farmer so I know it is the highest quality.
 I do not recommend regular grocery store lard because it will come from factory farm raised pork and will likely include additives, although there are a few companies that are now producing and distributing lard from high quality pork.
 Two brands I have tried and trust are Epic and Fatworks.
 Both are available on Amazon and from other online retailers, including Barefoot Provisions.

 One note… Mr. Gutsy did say he thought I used a little too much cinnamon, but I rather liked the heavy spice flavor.
 Obviously personal preference, so keep that in mind.